lmhale99/iprPy/iprPy/calculation/E_vs_r_scan/README.md

 - 2020-05-22: Version 0.10 update - potentials now loaded from database.
 - 2020-09-22: Setup and parameter definitions streamlined.
 - 2022-03-11: Notebook updated to reflect version 0.11. r_a() function replaced by the atomman.System.r0() method.
+- 2026-06-25: Method updated to support the LAMMPS library interface.

 ### Additional dependencies

 ### Disclaimers